Tutorial 38: Particle Systems

 The Frame function is where we do the majority of the particle system work.
 Each frame we first check if we need to clear some of the particles that have reached the end of their render life.
 Secondly, we emit new particles if it is time to do so.
 After we emit new particles, we then update all the particles that are currently emitted, in this tutorial we update their height position to create a falling effect.
 After the particles have been updated, we then need to update the vertex buffer with the updated location of each particle.
 The vertex buffer is dynamic so updating it is easy to do.

-void ParticleSystemClass::Frame(int frameTime)
+void ParticleSystemClass::Frame(float frameTime)

 {